Is The Role Of A Rehearsal Director Artistic Or Scientific?

-Under the roof of Royal Caribbean Cruise Line’s multi-million dollar rehearsal studios in Florida, where as many as fifteen casts can be in rehearsal at any one time, there is what appears to be a corporate factory of entertainment, a production line of casts learning shows, performing their final rehearsal and quite literally shipping out all over the world.
+Under the roof of Royal Caribbean Cruise Line’s multi-million dollar rehearsal studios in Florida, as many as fifteen casts can be in rehearsal at any one time.
+There is what appears to be a corporate factory of entertainment.
+A production line of casts learning shows, performing their final rehearsal and quite literally shipping out all over the world.
 With cast size ranging from twelve performers to twenty-eight, every style of dancer is represented and within each company is a wide range of skill, style and talent.

 Contrary to the conveyor belt image, each cast must emerge with its own unique set of two or three different shows that belie the ‘cookie-cutter’ stereotype of the review-show genre.